fall under two categories, Loads and Loads of Characters

-Plot A — one of the teenagers is pregnant.
+Plot A — one of the teens is pregnant.
 Halfway through this Story Arc

 , Plot B will kick in - someone has amnesia.
-By the time Plot A is finished and the teenager has undergone a heartwarming transformation, the main character in Plot B is in a hospital bed and has just remembered that his wife was the one who tried to kill him.
-Then in another part of the cast, a long-running character's never-before-seen daughter has started taking drugs - Plot C starts.
+By the time Plot A is finished and the teenager has given birth, the main character in Plot B is in a hospital bed and has just remembered that his wife was the one who tried to kill him.
+Then in another part of the cast, someone's daughter has started taking drugs - Plot C starts.
 When their parents find out, Plot B's wife is in jail and he is happily settled in his new life.
 Meanwhile Plot A's baby is now a toddler due to Soap Opera Rapid Aging Syndrome

 , and is being stalked by her real father and the mother is going slowly mad.

 By starting a new story about half way through another, there is a constant rotation of new plots.
 The drama keeps flowing, and these people never receive a moment's rest.
 This is the Soap Wheel

 , the time-tested way to turn Loads and Loads of Characters

 into a nonstop cavalcade of drama.

 For a similar trope that happens in a single episode of a series, see Two Lines, No Waiting

 .
 For the "episodic" version of this trope, see Four Lines, All Waiting